Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 We use your email to send you new blog posts and product updates.

-Typically this segment has a lower budget than their predecessors, which means they’re more conservative with their spending and even slower to say yes than the early majority of customers.
+Typically this segment has a lower budget than their predecessors, which means they’re more conservative with their spending and even slower to say yes than the early majority customers.

 Your segmented efforts will likely be costly as you’ll need to invest in smart tools to help you execute niche campaigns.
 However, by now, your SaaS should be in a comfortable enough position to get to work.